 - Enjoy with bread or crackers, along side other dips, salads, roast vegetables, or chicken.

-- Alternative toppings you could try includes fresh pomegranate, parsley, pistachio, or our argan oil toasted crunchy chickpeas. (insert link)
+- Alternative toppings you could try includes fresh pomegranate, parsley, pistachio, or our argan oil toasted crunchy chickpeas coming soon!

 - We strongly advise against using pre-packed cooked beetroot as the flavour and texture doesn’t compare.